mkzia/eas503-notes/intro.md

 - This website will host the course notes
 - Github (https://github.com/mkzia/eas503) for hosting lecture Jupyter notebooks
-- UB Learns will be used for distributing quizzes, providing programming assignment descriptions, forming groups for projects, submitting the final project report, and manage course grades
+- UB Learns will be used for distributing programming assignments' description, forming groups for projects, submitting the final project report, and managing course grades
+- Kritik will be used for quizzes
-- GradeScope will be used to assign programming assignments and mini-projects
+- GradeScope will be used to submit programming assignments and mini-projects
 - Piazza will be used for:
     - course announcements and updates
     - asking the instructor and TA questions